 General Classifications Seniority Rights Process

-Employees in General Classifications may exercise their seniority rights based on bumping within the employee’s Bureau or Service Area and subject to a qualifications assessment.
+Employees in General Classifications may exercise their seniority rights based on bumping within the employee’s Bureau and subject to a qualifications assessment.

 Once the City has identified a position for layoff in a general classification, the employee in the affected position may move into a vacant position within the same classification in the same Bureau.

 If no vacancies exist in the Bureau, then the employee may move into a vacant position in the same classification in the same Service Area if the bumping employee is qualified to perform the work.

 If no vacant position is available, the employee may bump a less senior employee in the same classification and the same Bureau if the bumping employee is qualified to perform the work.

-If no such vacant position exists in the Bureau, then the employee may bump a less senior employee in the same classification in the same Service Area if the bumping employee is qualified to do the work.The exercise of bumping rights under this Section is subject to a qualifications assessment at HR’s discretion as described in Section 4, Seniority Rights.
+The exercise of bumping rights under this Section is subject to a qualifications assessment at HR’s discretion as described in Section 4, Seniority Rights.

-If no employee with less seniority in the same classification exists in the Bureau or Service Area that the employee could bump, and the employee previously held status in a different classification, the employee may move into a vacant position in that previously held classification in the employee’s current Bureau or Service Area, if the employee is qualified for the position.
+If no employee with less seniority in the same classification exists in the Bureau that the employee could bump, and the employee previously held status in a different classification, the employee may move into a vacant position in that previously held classification in the employee’s current Bureau or Service Area, if the employee is qualified for the position.

 Section 6, Layoff Due to New Technology.